 Requests for a refund of extended health and dental premiums must be made directly to the plan administrator at the Health and Dental Plan office.
 Students enrolled in degree and diploma courses will be eligible for a refund upon withdrawal of courses until the end of the second week of classes.

-A non-refundable admission deposit is required from any student who is:
+A non-refundable, non-transferable offer acceptance tuition deposit is required from any student who is:

-If you have been offered admission, payment of the non-refundable admission deposit will secure your seat in the program and allow registration.
-The amount of the non-refundable admission deposit is as follows:
+If you have been offered admission, payment of the deposit will secure your seat in the program.

 Payment of Balance of Fees